Julianna Margulies: 2009–present: The Good Wife

-In 2018, Margulies co-starred in the dark comedy series Dietland on AMC as Kitty Montgomery—a nasty, razor-thin fashionista who employs an overweight woman for menial tasks and enjoys torturing her constantly (especially about her weight).
-Despite positive reviews, the series was cancelled after one season.

-In 2019, Margulies starred in the National Geographic series The Hot Zone, as Dr. Nancy Jaax—a U.S Army scientist Nancy Jaax, DVM, ACVP, trying to stop a deadly outbreak of Ebola.
-The limited series put up large rating numbers for the Disney-owned cable network, becoming the highest-rated scripted series in National Geographic's history and ranking second among all series.
+In 2018, Margulies co-starred in the dark comedy series Dietland on AMC, which was cancelled after one season despite positive reviews.
+In 2019, she starred in the National Geographic series The Hot Zone, as Dr. Nancy Jaax.
+The limited series became the highest-rated scripted series in National Geographic's history and ranking second among all series.

 In 2019, Margulies was slated to reprise the role of Alicia Florrick for three episodes of The Good Fight, a spin-off of The Good Wife.
 However, negotiations broke down over the question of Margulies' salary, with CBS offering to pay her at the guest star rate instead of the same rate she had been paid on The Good Wife.
 She stated that: "I watch the show, I love the show.
 But I'm not a guest star.
 You don't pay me a guest-star salary.
 I would get a guest-star salary if I went and did SVU—it's not my show.
 I wouldn't ask for what I got paid as Alicia Florrick.
 I also know for a fact that any male star who got asked to go on a spinoff of his show would have been offered at least $500,000.
 I know that for a fact."
+At the time, an executive for CBS All Access said that Margulies was attached to an in-development project for the platform.

 In November 2019, Margulies guest starred in the Showtime drama series Billions.
-She played Catherine Brant, who is described as an Ivy League sociology professor and bestselling author.

-In December 2020, Margulies joined the second season of the AppleTV+ drama series The Morning Show as Laura Peterson, an anchor at UBA News.
+In December 2020, she joined the second season of the Apple TV+ drama series The Morning Show.
 She joined returning series stars Jennifer Aniston and Reese Witherspoon.

 In 2021, Margulies appeared with many of her former ER cast members in a virtual cast reunion show that benefited the Waterkeeper Alliance charity.

+In 2024, Margulies returned to Broadway, portraying Delia Ephron in a new play based on Ephron's life titled Left on Tenth.

 Writing

 Margulies published a picture book with Random House Children's Books in May 2016.
 Titled Three Magic Balloons, the story is based on one that the actress's father, Paul Margulies, wrote for her and her sisters.
 In October 2020, Margulies announced on her Instagram that she was writing an autobiography, Sunshine Girl: An Unexpected Life, published by Ballantine Books.
 She had originally intended to write an acting handbook about set etiquette, but ended up writing a memoir, instead.
 The book chronicles her nomadic childhood and journey to becoming an actress.
 Her book was released on May 4, 2021.
 Margulies also recorded the audiobook.
-A paperback version with additional chapters is set to be released in May 2022.
+A paperback version was released in May 2022.